Planning to Attend

 Virginia is a growing region for biotechnology with numerous universities offering biotech programs including Old Dominion University, Virginia Commonwealth University, Virginia Tech, East Virginia Medical School, University of Virginia, and Virginia Bioinformatics Institute.
 Virginia offers a core biotechnology association (VaBIO) and research organizations such as the Benaroya Institute at Virginia Mason along with nearby companies such as Pfizer, Novozymes Biologicals Inc, Fisher Scientific International, and more.

 The Society for In Vitro Biology will make all reasonable efforts to accommodate persons with disabilities at the meeting.
-The Town and Country San Diego is in compliance with the Americans with Disabilities Act.
+The Hilton Norfolk The Main is in compliance with the Americans with Disabilities Act.
 Please indicate your special needs when making your reservations at the hotel.

 Begin the process as early as possible